2016/04/06 by Willem Stam.

 Gmail introduces emails with lock

-From now on computer users can see if their emails that go through Gmail are safe.
+From now on computer users can see if their emails that go through Gmail are safe by Gmail lock.
 If so, the email has a special marking.
 For the time being, this service is only available in the United States.
 So there is lots of work to do for the companies that send huge amounts of mail.
 Their main challenge is to keep everything tightly waterproof, otherwise they run the risk of having their mails disappearing in the trash can.

 Security specialist Bruce Schneier compared sending an email in 1995 to sending a postcard: “It’s like a postcard that anyone can read along the way”.
 Twenty years later we can rule out this comparison; this new technology makes reading along the way more difficult.